 However, you can have your carport constructed from brick and tile, Colorbond, wood, or a combination of wood and metal to match the particular aesthetics of your home and surrounds.
-If you are handy and keen to embark on a DIY carport building project, you can purchase a carport kit which contains everything you’ll need to erect a functional canopy or portable free-standing carport for minimal cost outlay.
+If you are handy and keen to embark on a DIY carport building project, you can purchase a carport kit that contains everything you’ll need to erect a functional canopy or portable free-standing carport for minimal cost outlay.

-Space, climate and roofing considerations
+Space, climate, and roofing considerations

 As far as design goes, there really is no limit to how your carport can look.
 Most carports are open-sided, with supporting posts on each side and a wider area to pull in and out of when coming or going.
 However, carports can also be attached to your home or enclosed with roller doors or shutters as a free-standing garage.
 Think about the weather and climate, and your lifestyle when deciding which type of carport is best suited for your home.

-Depending on the design of your home, your carport’s roof can be made to seamlessly fit the flow of your house; for example, a split-level roof can be designed as can an angled-roof to complement your home’s architecture.
+Depending on the design of your home, your carport’s roof can be made to seamlessly fit the flow of your house; for example, a split-level roof can be designed as can an angled roof to complement your home’s architecture.
 Working with a professional outfitter will enable you to add a quality carport that looks like a well-fitting, natural extension of your home.

 Colour choices to complement your home

-No need to fear being stuck with a garish looking building you’d prefer to have hidden away – colours can also be chosen to complement your existing house colours.
+No need to fear being stuck with a garish-looking building you’d prefer to have hidden away – colours can also be chosen to complement your existing house colours.

 Beyond the design, you can also custom create your carport’s size so you can house multiple cars and even camper trailers, boats, recreational vehicles (RVs), and lawn equipment!